plum-umd/qif/prob-repl/INSTALL.md

 ### Installation

-    These instructions are for an installation on Debian Linux, Wheezy.
+    These instructions are for an installation on Debian Linux (Jessie amd64).
 They should adaptable to *nix variants.
 Otherwise, a VirtualBox image that has the entire demo installed and ready to go can be found at:

     http://www.cs.umd.edu/~piotrm/virtualboxes/debian_x11_prob_repl.gz

     Everything has been already set up in this image.
 Login as *user*/*user* and look in the *~/prob-repl* folder for more information.
 The root password is *toor* if you need it.

-* Install PPL from source:

-  > git clone git://git.cs.unipr.it/ppl/ppl.git
-  > cd ppl

-  > autoreconf -fi

-  ./configure --prefix=/Users/piotrm/probreq --with-gmp=/Users/piotrm/probreq --with-mlgmp=/Users/piotrm/probreq/lib/ocaml/gmp --enable-interfaces=ocaml

-  if using gmp version >= 5.0 then apply the patches in install/ppl-1.0
-    patch -p1 < t1.patch
-    patch -p1 < t2.patch

-  make
-  make install

 * Install with apt-get:
         git